section-engineering-education/engineering-education/content/articles/social-authentication-with-djoser-in-react-applications/index.md

 3. Have `npm` installed for our frontend part.

 ### Getting Started
-Start by making a new directory.
-In your terminal, run `django-admin startapp backend` under this directory to create a new Django application called `backend`.
+Start by creating a new directory, then run `django-admin startapp backend` under this directory to create a new Django application called `backend`.

 `Djoser` works with a custom user model,  so let us create a new app inside our project.
 First, Cd into the backend folder, run `python3 manage.py startapp users`.